Team-Sauron-SDC/ezzy-shop-suggested-service/README.md

-# ShoppR
+# Ezzy Shop

-This component renders the current shop information and its products as well as suggest similar products for the ShoppR website.
+This component renders the current shop information and its products as well as suggest similar products for the Ezzy Shop website.

 ## Related Projects